-- The management and administration of treasury management be robust, rigorous and disciplined. - The council should receive regular reports on its treasury management activities - Performance data should be clear, concise and relevant to its treasury management activities.

-• External parties should be monitored for adherence to the legal or regulatory regimes under which they operate.
+- The council should receive regular reports on its treasury management activities - Performance data should be clear, concise and relevant to its treasury management activities. - External parties should be monitored for adherence to the legal or regulatory regimes under which they operate.